ingadhoc/product/product_prices_update/README.rst

 =====

 To use this module, you need to:
-Go to the products list, select the products and then "Action" > "Product price update".
+1- Go to the products list
+2- Select the products
+3- "Action" -> "Product price update"

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot